 Now we come to the issue of people specific and time specific provisions of Deen.
-In the outset, it would be pertinent to mention what are people specific and time specific are not provisions of Deen; what are people specific and time specific are strategies/policies adopted by our Nabi (ﷺ) to implement Deen.
-Though strategies/policies to implement Deen were also revealed to our Nabi (ﷺ) through ‘wahi’, like provisions of Deen were revealed through ‘wahi’ but these strategies/policies are not part of Deen (for details plz see http://secondriseofislam.blogspot.com/2015/12/enforcement-of-islam-through-muslims.html).
-The question arises what is the difference between provisions of Deen (i.e. Quran and Sunnah including Hadith) and strategies/policies to implement Deen.
-The difference between Deen and policies to implement Deen is that Deen is based on Principles whereas strategies/policies are based on Need.
-All verses contained in Quran are Principles of Deen; similarly all sayings/actions adopted by our Nabi (excluding strategies/policies) are Principles of Deen.
+In the outset, it would be pertinent to mention what are people specific and time specific can be more appropriately called as strategies/policies adopted by our Nabi (ﷺ) to implement Deen.
+Though strategies/policies to implement Deen were also revealed to our Nabi (ﷺ) through ‘wahi’ or they were in accordance with wahi, but these strategies/policies are not fixed in their application though they are adopted under fixed principles of Deen.
+The question arises what is the difference between fixed provisions of Deen (i.e. Quran and Sunnah including Hadith) and strategies/policies to implement Deen.
+The difference between fixed principles of Deen and policies to implement Deen is that strategies/policies are based on Need.
+All verses contained in Quran are fixed Principles of Deen; similarly all sayings/actions adopted by our Nabi (excluding strategies/policies) are fixed Principles of Deen.
 The strategies/policies adopted by our Nabi (ﷺ) to implement Deen are based on Need.
-It does not mean element of Need is not found in Deen; element of Need is there in Deen as well along-with Principle, but, policies/strategies are what are based on Need ONLY (need which is met with through ways and means which are changeable) whereas the Principles of Deen which are to be implemented through such strategies/policies are unchangeable.
+It does not mean element of Need is not found in fixed principles of Deen; element of Need is there as well along-with Principles, but, policies/strategies are what are based on changeable Needs ONLY whereas the fixed Principles of Deen which are to be implemented through such strategies/policies are unchangeable Needs.

-Now the question arises how Need based policies/strategies may be differentiated from Principles based Deen.
-As mentioned above, provisions of Deen are unchangeable.
-But strategies/policies based on Need always keep on changing.
 It means if sayings/actions adopted by our Nabi (ﷺ) and pertaining to the same subject-matter are changed in two different situations, such sayings/actions may be labeled as strategies/policies adopted by our Nabi (ﷺ).
 Therefore such sayings/actions of our Nabi (ﷺ) may be called as people specific/ time specific.
 For instance, Ghazwa Badr was fought in open field but Ghazwa Khadaq was fought keeping within the city.
 Our Nabi (ﷺ) adopted changed policy/strategy in two different situations.
 Similarly sometimes our Nabi (ﷺ) wore thick clothes and sometimes thin clothes; sometimes rode horse and some other time rode camel; one time declared one deed as most pious deed and some other time, for some other person, declared some other deed as most pious deed.
-Similarly policy/strategy of implementation of Deen includes structures to be established in administrative set ups e.g military, financial, judicial and political set ups; process of appointment of officials, judges and Shura; level of autonomy of administrative units; channel of reporting and accountability.
-All changed sayings/ actions of our Nabi (ﷺ) regarding all such matters are based on changing Need and are policies/strategies to implement Principles of Deen which are unchanging.
+Similarly policy/strategy of implementation of fixed principles of Deen includes structures to be established in administrative set ups e.g military, financial, judicial and political set ups; process of appointment of officials, judges and Shura; level of autonomy of administrative units; channel of reporting and accountability.
+All changed sayings/ actions of our Nabi (ﷺ) regarding all such matters are based on changing Need and are policies/strategies to implement fixed Principles of Deen which are unchanging.

-In all such matters which are relating to changed sayings/actions of our Nabi (ﷺ), people are free to adopt any suitable policy/strategy on the basis of their needs in such matters, because changed sayings/actions of our Nabi (ﷺ) are not part of Deen.
+In all such matters which are relating to changed sayings/actions of our Nabi (ﷺ), people are free to adopt any suitable policy/strategy on the basis of their needs in such matters.

 The concept of time/people specific ‘wahi’, as described above, is different from that one adopted by Ghamdi in many ways.

-Similarly, in case of ‘Hadith’, he says ‘ahadith’ are time/people specific in the sense that they are not follow-able by the people as a part of Deen whereas the author’s view is that ‘ahadith’ are part of Deen and as such are compulsorily to be followed by the people of every period; however that part of ‘wahi’ which is related to policies/ strategies to implement Deen is not necessarily to be adopted by the people.
+Similarly, in case of ‘Hadith’, he says ‘ahadith’ are time/people specific in the sense that they are not follow-able by the people as a part of Deen whereas the author’s view is that ‘ahadith’ are part of Deen.
 Ghamdi- when declares many ‘ahadith’ as time/people specific in the sense that Muslims coming after age of our Nabi (ﷺ) are under no obligation to follow those ‘ahadith’, he actually uses Allah and His Nabi’s (ﷺ) authority to make people exercise their choice in matters pertaining to such ‘ahadith’ (continued).